 Austin’s passion for free-market advocacy stems from regular interaction with laws and legislation that fail to address the social and economic issues they claim to alleviate.
 Seeking a better way forward, it became clear to him that the free-market, combined with an informed citizenry, is the best environment to foster lasting change.
 Austin’s involvement with WPC Young Professionals began while attending Gonzaga University, during which he organized a team of students to research the economic impact on the manufacturing industry of a proposed increase in Spokane County’s sales tax.

-Ben has served on the YP Board for 8 years since 2011.
+Ben has served on the YP Board since 2011.
 He also serves on the WPC Board of Directors and works as the President of Avara Construction.
 Ben has a background in real estate investment, asset feasibility, construction management, project management, and financial analysis.
 Ben is a graduate of the University of Washington, with education in Finance, Commercial Real Estate, and Construction Management.

-I am the Vice President of Real Estate Investments for Pistol Creek Company, a privately held investment firm in Bellevue.
-It was during college when I realized that top-down centralized planning theories, which are often promoted on college campuses, have always failed in practice and that liberty and free-markets are the only path to improving the human condition.
-Through my professional work I discovered Washington Policy Center and became a founding young professionals board member.
-I now sit on both the young professionals and main WPC board.
-Aside from WPC, my passions include volunteering for the women’s shelter at Bethany Community Church in Green Lake, and flying medical patients in need through Angel Flight West.
-I live in Seattle with my wife and two rescue Chihuahua mixes.
+Nathan is the Vice President of Real Estate Investments for Pistol Creek Company, a privately held investment firm in Bellevue.
+During college, he realized that top-down centralized planning theories (which are often promoted on college campuses) have always failed in practice and that liberty and free-markets are the only path to improving the human condition.
+Through his professional work, Nathan discovered Washington Policy Center and became a founding member of the YP Advisory Board.
+He now sits on both the Young Professionals and main WPC boards.
+In addition to WPC, his passions include volunteering for the women’s shelter at Bethany Community Church in Green Lake and flying medical patients in need through Angel Flight West.
+He lives in Seattle with his wife and two rescue Chihuahua mixes.

-I am a firm believer in the power of the free market.
-No other economic system in the history of the world has done as much good or lifted as many out of crushing poverty as a system of free exchange has.
-I am passionate about the work WPC does in advocating for and educating people about the continued progress that free markets make possible.
-I have been a supporter of the WPC and participated in the Young Professionals group since 2016.
+Scott is a firm believer in the power of the free market.
+He writes, "No other economic system in the history of the world has done as much good or lifted as many out of crushing poverty as a system of free exchange has."
+He is passionate about the work WPC does in advocating for and educating people about the continued progress that free markets make possible.
+He has been a supporter of the WPC and a member of the Young Professionals since 2016.